suho/suho/README.md

 ### Values

-The Engineering Lead role is a people management role.
-I moved into management/leadership because I want to help people around me grow, achieve their goals, and positively impact the company.
+I moved into the management/leadership role to help people around me grow, achieve their goals, and positively impact the company.

-I value **excellent ownership**, **transparency**, and **empathy**.
+Thus, I value **excellent ownership**, **transparency**, and **empathy**.
 I believe these values are the key to building a strong team and ensuring that the team can deliver the best products.

 ### Work Patterns